jannicz/ng-svg-icon-sprite/projects/icon-sprite/README.md

 ### Setting a default sprite path for all icons

-If your app only uses one single sprite source, you can set it's path via the icon sprite service:
+If your app uses one main sprite source, you can set it's path via the icon sprite service:

 ```javascript
 // In your app.component import the service